PseudoDevs/IamGhost/FATAL11.md

-Last updated: 2024-04-02 17:02:59
+Last updated: 2024-04-02 17:03:34
-Random Quote: The world is round so that friendship may encircle it. - Pierre Teilhard de Chardin
+Random Quote: The friendship that can cease has never been real. - Jerome